kbengine/kbengine.github.com/docs/build.md

 Note:

-	1: If using other versions of the compiler is best to python, openssl, log4cxx (kbe\src\libs\*a.)
+	1: If using other versions of the compiler is best to openssl, log4cxx (kbe\src\libs\*a.)
 Have to be recompiled.

 	2: mysql path on some platforms may not /usr/lib64/mysql/mysql_config